Ohio Postpones 8 Executions Amidst Legal Challenge To Lethal Injection Procedure

 There are currently 140 people on death row in Ohio.

-The state of Ohio has appealed Merz's decision, arguing that the three-drug combination does not violated the Constitution and that the state should be allowed to go ahead with executions.
+The state of Ohio has appealed Merz's decision, arguing that the three-drug combination does not violate the Constitution and that the state should be allowed to go ahead with executions.
 The U.S. Court of Appeals for the 6th Circuit has scheduled its next hearing on the case for later this month.